 The effects of racism differ for different communities and individuals and should not be assumed to be uniform.
 Specific attention should be given to the assessment of the needs of children of mixed parentage and refugee children to ensure that their welfare is promoted.

 Children who have been trafficked or unaccompanied asylum seekers are particularly vulnerable to exploitation and maltreatment.

 When there are concerns about a child or young person the Referrals Procedure should be followed and the need for interpreters or advisors on cultural issues should be considered as part of any strategy discussion or risk assessment.
 Where written information may also be needed in a different language this should also be considered at an early stage because there is almost always a delay in organising this.
 Family members or members of the same community should not be used as interpreters; in no circumstances should children be used to translate for their parents.
 All interpreters and translators should be DBS checked and have received some basic child protection training.

-All organisations working with children and young people within the Safeguarding Children Boards' area must address institutional racism: defined in the Macpherson Inquiry Report, 2000 as:
+All organisations working with children and young people within the Safeguarding Children Partnerships' area must address institutional racism: defined in the Macpherson Inquiry Report, 2000 as:

 "the collective failure by an organisation to provide an appropriate and professional service to people on account of their race, culture and /or religion."

 All assessments, enquiries and meetings such as Child Protection Conferences and Core Groups must ensure that they are inclusive and respectful to all participants and address any issues of racism, culture and religion whether it concerns the child, family or any other participant.